alanmimms/kl10/notes.md

     * Each module that inputs from EBUS uses its ebusIn input.
     * Each module that drives EBUS uses its ebusOut output.
   * EBOX/MBOX cacheData split into cacheDataRead/cacheDataWrite

+# TODO
+- Fix bit ordering in module arguments to be one way or the other.
+- Use sim to see if [0:3] is a four bit field we can use as a number.